 - If your ovaries have been removed, you will go through menopause.
 This means that your periods will stop and it will no longer be possible to become pregnant.

 - After treatment, some women have bowel problems such as diarrhoea, cramps or constipation.
-Surgery can also cause the bowel to become blocked (bowel obstruction).
+Surgery can also cause a blocked bowel (bowel obstruction).

 - Sometimes fluid can build up in your abdomen, lungs or chest wall.
 Your medical team will drain the fluid.

-- If fluid build ups in the legs (lymphoedema), try gentle exercise, compression stockings or visit lymphoedema.org.au to find a specialised practitioner.
+- If fluid builds up in the legs (lymphoedema), try gentle exercise and compression stockings, or visit lymphoedema.org.au to find a specialised practitioner.